Research ideas

 Who this fits

-A good fit for someone who likes optimization problems, solver thinking, and quantitative tradeoffs.
+For someone who likes optimization, solver thinking, and quantitative tradeoffs.

 Background

-Circuit metrics, optimization, and ideally some SAT or search experience.
+Circuit metrics, Clifford synthesis, and preferably SAT or search.

 Likely output